 These types of deals are generally illiquid during the hold period.
-The specifics of how/if an investor can pull money out is outlined in the Private Placement Memorandum (PPM).
+The specifics on how/if an investor can pull money out, are outlined in the Private Placement Memorandum (PPM).
 Generally, an investor can sell shares with the written consent of the general partnership.

 What are my responsibilities?

 The investor’s only responsibility is funding the deal.

 What is the minimum investment?